Bill Widenhouse

 Bill Widenhouse (born June 17, 1929 - died June 29, 1995) was a NASCAR Grand National driver from Midland, North Carolina, USA.
+He was the 1955 NASCAR Modified Champion.

 Career

 During his 14-year NASCAR career, Widenhouse managed to earn two top-five finishes, five top-ten finishes, completed 4131 laps for 4129.0 mi, and earned $3,275 in take-home pay ($ when considering inflation).
 Bill's average starting position was 22nd and his average finish position was 21st.
 This driver was a competitor at the 1955 Southern 500 and received a ninth-place finish as the result of the race.

 Widenhouse's best finishes were on tri-oval intermediate tracks where he would finish in 18th place on average.
 His worst finishes would come on road courses with an average finish of 48th place.